GENERALBYTESCOM/batm_test_public/README.md

 - Sell Profit (%): **10.00%**
 - Fixed Transaction Fee: **10.00**

+> [!NOTE]
-> **Note:** ETH does not support sell wallets, thus sell transactions for ETH are not tested.
+> ETH does not support sell wallets, thus sell transactions for ETH are not tested.

 #### 2.4.
 Create a new **Discount:**